giannilmbd/dynare/doc/manual/source/the-model-file.rst

            ``9``

                 Uses the CMA-ES (Covariance Matrix Adaptation
-                Evolution Strategy) algorithm of *Hansen and Kern (2004)*, an evolutionary algorithm for difficult
-                non-linear non-convex optimization.
+                Evolution Strategy) algorithm of :cite:t:`Hansen:2004`, an evolutionary algorithm for difficult non-linear non-convex optimization.

            ``10``

-                Uses the ``simpsa`` algorithm, based on the combination of the non-linear simplex and simulated annealing algorithms as proposed by *Cardoso, Salcedo and Feyo de Azevedo (1996)*.
+                Uses the ``simpsa`` algorithm, based on the combination of the non-linear simplex and simulated annealing algorithms as proposed by :cite:t:`Cardoso:1996`.

            ``11``

                 Currently not in use.
-The Liu and West (2020) filter that used to be available under this option value is now triggered with ``posterior_sampling_method='online'``.
+The :cite:t:`Liu:2001` filter that used to be available under this option value is now triggered with ``posterior_sampling_method='online'``.